A Guide to Working From Home

-We understand that staying at home with everyone takes some freedom away from you.
+Staying at home with your family members takes some freedom away from you.
 You can’t stay focused the whole day, and sometimes you feel more comfortable working at 7:00 in morning than at 4:00 in the afternoon.
 While you are at home, you can continue work at your convenience as long as you attend daily meetings and complete your weekly assignments on time.
 To make the best out of your experience, we have some helpful tips in this article.

 Prepare your Workspace